IBM/java-sdk-core/Authentication.md

 ### Properties

-- apikey: (required) the IAM api key
+- apikey: (required) the IAM apikey to be used to obtain an IAM access token.

 - url: (optional) The base endpoint URL of the IAM token service.
 The default value of this property is the "prod" IAM token service endpoint